william-a/git_introduction/notes.md

 ### git commit
-Finally, to commit the staged changes, use the command - `git commit -m "MESSAGE GOES HERE"`
+Finally, to commit the staged changes, use the command - `git commit -m ["MESSAGE_GOES_HERE"]`
 Always commit your changes with a descriptive message.
 Once the files are commited, a new version now exists inside the repository.

 ### git diff
-To see any changes that have been made since the last stage or commit, type the command - `git diff [FILE_NAME]`
+To see any differences between the local file and the currently staged/current version of the file, type the command - `git diff [FILE_NAME]`
-By default, the currently staged file, if different from the current version's commited file, will be compared against.
-If there is no staged file, the current commited version of the file we be compared against.
+By default, the currently staged file, if different from the local file, will be compared against.
+If there is no staged file, the local file will be compared against the current version in the repository.

+## Git Configurations
+### git config --global [user<span></span>.name | user.email]
+One of the first things to do when using git is to configure the global user<span></span>.name and user.email variables.
+These correspond to the name and email of the author of the commit.

+To view the current git configuration, type the command - `git command --list`

+If the variables are set, they should appear in the list, if not, set user<span></span>.name and user.email with the commands -
+`git config --global user.name ["NAME_GOES_HERE"]`
+`git config --global user.name [EMAIL_GOES_HERE]`

+### git config --global core.editor
+To configue the default editor that git uses, which is particularly useful for writing longform revisions, type the command - `git config --global core.editor ["EDITOR_CODE -- wait"]`

+The editor code is the associated shortcode for popular corresponding text editors, for example, this command sets the default git text editor to [Visual Studio Code](https://code.visualstudio.com/).
+`git config --global core.editor "code --wait"`

+By default, git uses the shell envrionment variable `VISUAL` or `EDITOR`, and if neither of those are set, falls back to `vi`.